thanasisn/SDR_enhancement_LAP/article/article_doc.md

 groups of events last for more than an hour, about $80\,\%$ have duration of less than 5 minutes.

-![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1994 -- 2023.
-The histogram was split in two plots with different y-axis scales for better readability.](media/rId55.png){width="5.833333333333333in" height="3.7375240594925634in"}

-Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1994 -- 2023.
-The histogram was split in two plots with different y-axis scales for better readability.

 The relation between the duration and the mean OI of the groups has also been studied (Figure).
 Evidently, events of high excess irradiation have small duration and vice versa.
 The vast majority of grouped events are